tlint101/py50/README.md

 things on my "To-Do" list.
 I will get around to them when I can.
 In no particular
 order:

-- Code for averaging and creating error bars on plot
+- [ ] 🧹Housekeeping 🧹
-- Code to generate EC50 plots
+- [ ] Code for averaging and creating error bars on plot
-- Code to generate LD50 plots
+- [ ] Include scripts for statistics and plotting
-- Housekeeping (I need to better understand Class composition!)
+- [X] Refactor code for maintainability (I think I understand classes!)

 Thanks for your interest!